 Grade 4: Science: Earth and Human Activity: Obtain and combine information to describe that energy and fuels are derived from natural resources and that their uses affect the environment.

 Grade 4: Dance: Connecting: B. Develop and research a question relating to a topic of study in school using multiple sources of references.
 Select key aspects about the topic and choreograph movements that communicate the information.
 Discuss what was learned from creating the dance and describe how the topic might be communicated using another form of expression.

-Grade 5: Science: Earth’s Systems: Obtain and combine information about ways individual communities use science ideas to protect the Earth’s resources and environment.
+Grade 5: Science: Earth and Human Activity: Obtain and combine information about ways individual communities use science ideas to protect the Earth’s resources and environment.